Älmhult

-It was in Älmhult that the first IKEA (the Swedish furniture company) store was built.
+It was in Älmhult that the first IKEA store was built.
 IKEA continues to have a large corporate presence there.
 A museum of IKEA's history, the IKEA Museum, opened in the town on 30 June 2016.
 It was constructed to present the history of IKEA.
-Visitors to Älmhult can also experience the IKEA Hotel, which opened in 1964.
-It is near IKEA's offices and opposite the IKEA Museum.

 Älmhult has a local gymnasium called Haganässkolan and an international school that goes up to Year 10.

 Haganässkolan is an International Baccalaureate-authorized school that offers the IB Diploma Programme since August 2017.
-The school also offers a preparatory year, the Pre-Diploma Programme.